pods-framework/pods/readme.txt

 == Changelog ==

-= 2.3.6 - May 24th, 2013 =
+= 2.3.7 - June 7th, 2013 =
-* Fixed: Issue with the Pod list when you delete or empty a Pod, it would repeat the same row in the list until you went back to the Edit Pods screen without the id=X in the URL
-* Fixed: Issue with renaming a field to another name would rename the field name and then delete it due to a missing ID validation check
+* Important News!
+Lead Developer Scott Kingsley Clark and his wife are welcoming their second daughter over the next week or so, support time may be longer than usual during that period, we appreciate your patience.
+* Added: New filter to allow searching across different fields in autocomplete relationship fields: https://github.com/pods-framework/pods/issues/1464
+* Improved: JS performance used for the field manager drastically improved (props @pglewis)
+* Improved: PHP optimization tweaks for how we handle $_POST sanitization
+* Fixed: Parent Menu ID handling for the Pods that support it
+* Fixed: E_STRICT PHP notices
+* Fixed: Shortcode popup JS building logic
+* Fixed: Issue with find() queries using number decimals matching the relationship traversal regex rules
 * Found a bug?
 Have a great feature idea?
 Get on GitHub and tell us about it and we'll get right on it: https://pods.io/submit/
 * Our GitHub also has a full list of issues closed for this release and all previous 2.x releases, you can even browse our code or contribute notes and patches all from the web at: http://pods.io/github/

+= 2.3.6 - May 24th, 2013 =
+* Fixed: Issue with the Pod list when you delete or empty a Pod, it would repeat the same row in the list until you went back to the Edit Pods screen without the id=X in the URL
+* Fixed: Issue with renaming a field to another name would rename the field name and then delete it due to a missing ID validation check

 = 2.3.5.1 - May 20th, 2013 =
 * Fixed: Issue with the Upgrade wizard from 1.x to 2.x showing up properly